-Who is going to deliver your company’s messages, either on screen or with a voiceover?
-Yourself, as business owner or manager, may be the obvious choice, but once again, depending upon your audience, maybe an employee could do the job more effectively!
-You may, for example, at the ripe old age of 50-something, be extremely good at designing and producing skateboarding equipment, but chances are you’re probably ill suited to front a video marketing your company to teenagers.
-Whoever is chosen, they need to be comfortable appearing on-screen, suitably well spoken and appropriately presented (depending, once again, upon your audience) and have at least a little charisma and enthusiasm for the your company and its products or services.
+Who is going to deliver your company’s messages, either on-screen or with a voiceover?
+Yourself, as a business owner or manager, maybe the obvious choice, but once again, depending upon your audience, maybe an employee could do the job more effectively!
+You may, for example, at the ripe old age of 50-something, be extremely good at designing and producing skateboarding equipment, but chances are you’re probably ill-suited to front a video marketing your company to teenagers.
+Whoever is chosen, they need to be comfortable appearing on-screen, suitably well-spoken and appropriately presented (depending, once again, upon your audience) and have at least a little charisma and enthusiasm for your company and its products or services.
 You may even consider asking a favour of, or hiring an individual that you know fits the bill.
-If someone other than yourself is featured in the video, be sure to get then to sign some kind of model release form, otherwise you could run into trouble further down the line.
+If someone other than yourself is featured in the video, be sure to get then to sign some kind of model release form, otherwise, you could run into trouble further down the line.

 Choose a suitable location for your video

 There’s a good chance that at least some of your video will feature either ‘talking head’ or ‘talk while you work’ style footage.
 In either case be sure that the environment that you’re shooting in is as de-cluttered as possible, has decent natural light or the space to add suitable video lighting and doesn’t contain anything obviously problematic (confidential information on a chart in the background, etc).
 For a talking head sequence, a plain wall to shoot against can be very effective, though care should always be taken to avoid strong colours.
 At worst, a simple plain paper or fabric background, pinned to a wall might help solve a number of problems.
 If lighting your subject from the front, have your light source above the line of site make sure your talent stands a few feet away from the background so that their shadow falls behind and below them, I.e. it disappears on-screen.